-Pre-application advice and assistance through out the whole process in case of regulated activities under the control of the CSSF, preparation of filing documents and application, liaison with the CSSF, etc.
+Pre-application advice and assistance through the whole process in case of regulated activities under the control of the CSSF, preparation of filing documents and application, liaison with the CSSF, etc.

-GRAB LUXEMBOURG OPPORTUNITIES

-- Central position in Europe with excellent logistic and direct access to major European markets. - A leading international financial center with a strong culture of investors protection and a strict application of anti-laundering rules. - Luxembourg startup ecosystem is heavily supported by local authorities and by both public and private incubators. - Very flexible and attractive tax regimes, especially for startups and innovative companies. - Highly skilled and multilingual workforce which is extremely research-oriented, with 7.6 researchers for every 1000 workers. - A stable social, politic and economic environment and a modern and dynamic regulatory framework. - Availability of public subsidies including "initial investment" aid schemes, interest subsidies, RDI aid schemes, promotion aids, export aids and tax relief. - ICT hub with first-class infrastructure and networks, including highly secured data centers (mostly Tier IV datacenters). - Responsive and helpful with authorities and decision makers. - Because of its multiculturality and size, Luxembourg is an attractive test market for startups, allowing them to rapidly become national leaders.

-WHAT'S THE DEAL WITH BSP?
+Grab Luxembourg's opportunities

+Central position in Europe with excellent logistical liaisions and direct access to major European markets.

+A leading international financial center with a strong culture of investors protection and a strict application of anti-laundering rules.

+Luxembourg's startup ecosystem heavily supported by local authorities and by both public and private incubators.

+Very flexible and attractive tax regimes, especially for startups and innovative companies.

+Highly skilled and multilingual workforce extremely research oriented, with 7.6 researchers for every 1.000 workers.

+A stable social, politic and economic environment coupled with a modern dynamic regulatory framework.

+Availability of public subsidies including "initial investment" aid schemes, interest subsidies, RDI aid schemes, promotion aids, export aids, tax relief.

+ICT hub with first-class infrastructure and networks, including highly secured data centers (mostly Tier IV datacenters).

+Responsive and helpful with authorities and decision makers.

+Because of its multiculturalism and size, Luxembourg is an attractive test market for startups, allowing them to very quickly become national leaders.

+What's the deal with BSP?

-Our Startup & Fintech team is passionate about fueling innovation and fostering startups, emerging companies, and innovators.
+Our startup & fintech team is passionate about fueling innovation and fostering startups, emerging companies, and innovators.
 As a result, we developed a dedicated program aimed at assisting and supporting you within the initial period of creation and thereafter by developing a well-established and running activity.

-Under this program, we work with entrepreneurs, founders, inventors, investors, emerging companies and growing businesses on a wide range of matters that will nurture their company at its most vulnerable stage.
+Under this program, we work with entrepreneurs, founders, inventors, investors, young companies and growing businesses on a wide range of matters that will nurture their company at its most vulnerable stage.

-We understand the unique and expansive needs of an entrepreneur, so our Startup & Fintech Team has adopted a team-based approach to provide you with the most substantive and practical legal advice.
-We combine attorneys from our transactional, tax and litigation groups, to provide expertise and advice every step along the way.
+We understand the unique and expansive needs of an entrepreneur, so our startup & fintech team has adopted a team-based approach to provide you with the most substantive and practical legal advice.
+We combine attorneys from our transactional, tax and litigation groups, to provide expertise and advice at every step along the way.

-"Startups are lean on cash, but they still need legal support to get off the ground.
-We give them the benefit of a highly experienced team, at prices palatable to their budgets."
+Startups are lean on cash, but they still need legal support to get off the ground.
+We give them the benefit of a highly experienced team, at prices palatable to their budgets.